FriedaTims-Jansma/FriedaTims-Jansma/README.md

 - 🔭 I’m currently working on <b>"How to boost the profit of a marketing campaign?"</b> With Python; Random Forest Classifier(RFC) & Customer Lifetime Value(CLV).

-- 🌱 I’m currently learning Intermediate SQL, Tableau, Google Cloud Platform (GCP).
+- 🌱 I’m currently learning Intermediate SQL, Tableau, Google Cloud Platform (GCP) & Google BigQuery.

-- 👯 I’m looking for a job as data analyst or data scientist with a focus on marketing, customer journey & consumer behaviour.
+- 👯 I’m looking for a job as data analyst or data scientist with a focus on online marketing, customer journey & consumer behaviour.

 <h3 align="left">Languages and Tools:</h3>